-One of the most common questions we get asked by new cannabis growers is “How much bud can I expect to yield with my setup?”
+Two of the most common questions from new cannabis growers are, “How much weed can I expect in my setup?” and “How can I improve yields?”

 That’s where the “limiting factor” comes in.

-It would be tough to guess exactly how much you’re going to harvest even with detailed information about a grower’s entire setup because experience makes a huge difference.
-However, by identifying the limiting factor in a cannabis growing setup, we can get a good approximation of what a grower can expect for yields provided everything goes smoothly.
+It is tough to guess exactly how much you’re going to harvest even with detailed information because the environment, strain, and your growing experience make a huge difference.
+However, this article helps you identify the limiting factor in your setup and estimates what yields to expect if everything goes smoothly.

 How This Works

-In the next section, we’ll go through 5 aspects of a grow setup that have a major impact on your yields: grow space, grow lights, container, strain and plant training.
-Although all five of these aspects affect your yields, we only use the grow space, lights and container to give you an expected weight range for yields.
+The next session shares the 5 aspects of a grow setup that have the biggest impact on your yields: grow space, grow lights, container, strain, and plant training.
+Although all five of these aspects affect your yields, we only use the grow space, lights, and container to give you an expected weight range for yields.
 I’ll explain that part a little later.

 There are two very important things to keep in mind about this info:

-- Each grower’s unique set of skills can drastically change the amount of bud harvested from a grow.
-This guide is meant to give you an idea of what ballpark figures to expect; they’re not set in stone!
+- Each grower’s skill drastically changes the amount of bud harvested from a grow.
+This guide is meant to give you an idea of what ballpark figures to expect; they’re not set in stone.

-- Every item in each of the topics we discuss will have a range, for example: 1oz – 10oz.
-The low end of that range (1oz) assumes the grow didn’t go so well and that you’re using equipment in the lower end of the range you’re in.
-Conversely, the high end of the range (10oz) assumes the grow went great and you’re using equipment in the upper end of your range!
-So, in the 1oz – 10oz example:
+- Each estimate is a relatively large range, for example: 1oz – 10oz.
+The low end of that range (1oz) assumes the grow didn’t go well, the plant was unhealthy, or you’re using a low-quality grow light.
+Conversely, the high end of the range (10oz) assumes the grow went great and you’re using reliable equipment.

 Let’s get started!